rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-named-revision-of-edition.md

 ## 3.27.2 RDA definition and scope

-<a name="3.27.2.1">3.27.2.1</a> A Statement of responsibility that is associated with a named revision of an edition.
+<a name="3.27.2.1">3.27.2.1</a> A statement of responsibility that is associated with a named revision of an edition.

 ## 3.27.3 General rule